NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_ontap-driver-overview.rst

 sections are intended to offer guidance on which configuration options ought to be employed given varying use cases:

--  :ref:`NetApp clustered Data ONTAP with
+-  :ref:`NetApp ONTAP with
    iSCSI <cdot-iscsi>`

--  :ref:`NetApp clustered Data ONTAP with
+-  :ref:`NetApp ONTAP with
    NFS <cdot-nfs>`

--  :ref:`NetApp clustered Data ONTAP with Fibre Channel <cdot-fc>`
+-  :ref:`NetApp ONTAP with Fibre
+   Channel <cdot-fc>`

--  :ref:`NetApp Data ONTAP operating in 7-Mode with
+-  :ref:`NetApp ONTAP operating in 7-Mode with
    iSCSI <7mode-iscsi>`

--  :ref:`NetApp Data ONTAP operating in 7-Mode with
+-  :ref:`NetApp ONTAP operating in 7-Mode with
    NFS <7mode-nfs>`

--  :ref:`NetApp Data ONTAP operating in 7-Mode with Fibre
+-  :ref:`NetApp ONTAP operating in 7-Mode with Fibre
    Channel <7mode-fc>`

 -  :ref:`E-Series with iSCSI <eseries-iscsi>`